asgrk/obs-image-reaction-with-auto-refresh/README.md

 I changed it to like check the image periodically and update it if it changes like how the normal image source does.
-So like if you wanted to change the reaction image source from a picture of a character talking to a picture of a character ANGRILY talking on the fly with a batch script that copies "ANGRY.png" to "current_talking_face.png" when you press a button on your stream deck or something, the image reaction source will actaully update when the image changes.
+So like if you wanted to change the reaction image source from a picture of a character talking to a picture of a character ANGRILY talking on the fly with a batch script that copies "ANGRY.png" to "current_talking_face.png" when you press a button on your stream deck or something, the image reaction source will update when the image changes.

 # OBS Image Reaction Plugin
 Image that reacts to sound source.